tmpfs/async-validate/README.md

 });
 ```

-Descriptors may be functions that perform validation.
+Rules may be functions that perform validation.
 The signature for a validation function is:

 ```javascript
 function(descriptor, value, callback, values)